SAP-samples/cloud-espm-cloud-native/README.md

   `mvn spring-boot:run`

-* Ensure that the following logs is found in the bottom of the console
+* Ensure that the following log is found in the bottom of the console

   ~~~
   INFO 35816 --- [           main] s.b.c.e.t.TomcatEmbeddedServletContainer : Tomcat started on port(s): 9991 (http)